 It is crucial for the buyer to carefully choose packaging so that the entire process will flow smoothly.
 Surprisingly enough, there are certain elements of engineering that go into the design of boxes and packaging elements.
 One of the simplest, but most effective, forms of protection is corrugated flutes.

 Instead of just using a cardboard separator that does not provide ample protection or support, packaging designers have found that the best way to increase fiberboard strength is by adding wavelike arches, or flutes, between the two linerboards.

-If pressure is applied to the side of the board, space between the flutes serves as a protective cushion for the container’s contents.
+If pressure is applied to the side of the board, the space between the flutes serves as a protective cushion for the container’s contents.
 Once these flutes are properly anchored to the linerboard with a strong adhesive, they resist pressure and bending from all directions, and increase the likelihood of a safe product delivery.

-Corrugated Flute Sizing
+Corrugated Flute Sizing Chart